ClassicPress/ClassicPress/.github/CONTRIBUTING.md

 We encourage you to join and ask any questions you have about contributing.

 - [Zulip](https://classicpress.zulipchat.com/register/) - great for real-time chat, posting screenshots and asking questions about anything you're stuck on.
 Or just socializing.
-- [GitHub issues](https://github.com/ClassicPress/ClassicPress/issues) - for proposing or discussing bugfixes, or minor improvements.
+- [GitHub issues](https://github.com/ClassicPress/ClassicPress/issues) - for proposing or discussing bugfixes and improvements.
 And for proposing new features or major changes for consideration by the community.
 - [Forums](https://forums.classicpress.net/) - for posting questions and searching for solutions.
 The forums are our most active community channel other than Zulip.

 ## Review criteria